mdequeljoe/rdoc/README.md

 ![](man/img/rdoc.png)

 `rdoc` can also be used in console sessions whereby the output will be interactively printed by section to avoid flooding it with too much text.
-Any keypress except the 'Q' key will show the next doc section.
+The `<enter>` keypress will print the next section and any other keypress will exit the interaction without printing the remaining sections.
+This can be disabled via `options` (see below).

 ![](man/img/console.png)